financial advisers

 Courtesy of John Authers Points of Return, Bloomberg, 4 January 2023

 Equities now appear to offer decent value in most areas outside the US, and even US equities are just above long-term average valuations.
-There is a big question around whether company earnings, which didn’t actually fall in 2022, can continue to hold up in 2023, but equities do now appear to offer value for long-term investors.
+There is a big question around whether company earnings, which didn’t fall in 2022, can continue to hold up in 2023, but equities now appear to offer value for long-term investors.

 Global forward P2E ratios